Karlee Hamilton, DNP, PMHNP-BC, APRN

 Luke LeBrun graduated from the University of Montana with a Master’s in Clinical Mental Health Counseling in 2019.
 Luke moved to Montana from South Dakota in 2016 and has been in Great Falls since 2019.
-Luke has been with the Center since June of 2019.
+Luke has been with Many Rivers Whole Health since June of 2019.
 Luke enjoys working with Native American people and their decedents and works primarily with adults at this time.
 Luke is a decedent of the Turtle Mountain Chippewa tribe in North Dakota.
 Luke typically uses trauma-focused and client-focused approaches to therapy, cognitive behavioral therapy, acceptance and commitment therapy, solution focused brief therapy as well as the trauma/community resiliency model.
 Luke loves movies of just about all kinds, and loves being outside riding his bike, hiking, fishing or disk golfing.

 Nancy G Stone MSW, SWLC, ACLC

 Nancy G. Stone joined Many Rivers Whole Health on February 9th, 2021.
 She is a proud Bobcat who graduated with a Bachelor of Science in Health and Human Development with a Family Science concentration from the Montana State University in 2007.
 She completed her Internship work at Western Montana Mental Health in their Crisis Stabilization (Hope House) and was trained in Crisis and Suicide Intervention.
 She served on the Crisis and Suicide Hotline (Helpnet).
 She received her Master’s Degree in Social Work at Walla Walla University in Missoula, MT in 2011.